DLR-RM/RAFCON/doc/faq.rst

 * You have a hierarchical state machine with several hundreds of states inside several hierarchy layers.
 * Your have 30 types of events that are continuously firing onto your state machine.
 * In certain states you react to some events.
 * Most of the time you neglect 90% of the events and are only interested in some events defined by the current set of active states.
-  (and you still allow all events to annoy the events arbiter although you are just interested in 10% ... sounds inefficient, doesn't it!?)
+Nevertheless, the events arbiter has to handle *every* event, which can be inefficient.

 Now try to answer the following questions, that would be raised during runtime: